Every year, students in Augustana's EDGE Center lay groundwork for the success of the World Family Therapy Congress, held somewhere in the world.

 - Question and evaluate assumptions and models that guide practice (Create).

 *( ) indicate relationship of goal to college learning outcomes

 The requirements are as follows:

-A. Four core area courses (12 credits) Students must receive at least a C in each ofthe four core area courses in order to be awarded the certificate.
+A. Core Academic Component: Three core area courses (12 credits) Students must receive at least a C in each of the three core area courses in order to be awarded the minor.

 - Competent marketing and communication

 BUSN 320 - Marketing for Non-Business Majors or BUSN 321 - Marketing